mbreese/sjq/README.md

   - how much memory to use
     (and defaults per job)

-The SJQ will open a socket to accept job requests.
+The SJQ will open a UNIX socket to accept job requests.
 The protocol for these requests is a simple text-based protocol.
-By default, this socket will be located in $HOME/.mvsjq.sock.
+By default, this socket will be located in `$HOME/.sjq.sock`.
 Jobs will run under the credentials of the running user.
 When there are no more jobs, SJQ will wait for $TIMEOUT seconds (default: 60).
 If there are still no jobs, then it will shut itself down.